msubuh/msubuh.github.io/_posts/2022-12-23-farms-rodhe.md

 layout: ampstory
 title: 10 Of The Best Farms in Rhode Island
 cover:
-   title:10 Of The Best Farms in Rhode Island
+   title: 10 Of The Best Farms in Rhode Island
    subtitle: Open Directory Project
    background: ../assets/images/farms/cover.jpg